 Compliance Officers Worry AI Demand Is Outpacing Regulators

-Action Required: Review firm policies regarding the use of third-party AI tools versus firm-approved internal AI solutions.
+Action Required: Review firm policies regarding the use of third-party AI tools versus firm-approved proprietary AI solutions.

 Read full article at wealthmanagement-comWant the full daily Briefing?